Slack huddles’ new jukebox hits just the right notes

 If you’ve ever found yourself alone in a Slack huddle, then you’ve likely experienced the smooth jazz that plays while you wait for your teammates to join.
 But you may not always be in a jazzy state of mind.
 This is where the jukebox comes in.
 While jazz will still be the default, the new update includes more tracks to fit your mood, from subway music and bass beats to a sound bath and nature meditation.

 The new, more lightweight look of the jukebox makes it quick and easy to choose a song while you wait.
-You can change the music for every huddle, or set one of our new tunes as your default.
-If you prefer the sound of silence, that’s an option too.
+You can switch the music up every huddle, or set one of our new tunes as your default.
+If you prefer the sounds of silence, that’s an option too.

 So how does this all work?
 Just like before, the music will start when you’re alone in a huddle (unless you have it turned off in Preferences).
 We’ll fade in the smooth jazz and you can chill out or stop the music at any time.
 Otherwise, it will automatically pause once a colleague enters the huddle.

-Creating a product that our customers love and that makes their work lives simpler and more productive is our ultimate goal here at Slack.
-We created huddles with the intention of making one-off meetings and check-ins faster, easier and enjoyable.
+Creating a product that our customers love and makes their work lives simpler and more productive is our ultimate goal here at Slack.
+We created huddles with the intent to make one-off meetings and check-ins faster, easier and enjoyable.

-You can stay in a huddle for as long as you want to remain available to your team.
+You can stay in a huddle as long as you want to remain available to your team.
 Huddles don’t have start and stop times like traditional meetings, and are often used for office hours or casual co-working sessions, where people can pop in and out as they please.
-It was Slack’s Senior Director of Product Design, Anna Niess, who wanted to incorporate some surprise and delight into the product and had the idea to use the music produced for Glitch – the original game that the Slack team built before pivoting to Slack – as an homage to our founding story.
+It was Slack’s senior director of product design, Anna Niess, who wanted to incorporate some surprise and delight into the product and had the idea to use the music produced for Glitch—the original game the Slack team built before pivoting to Slack—as an homage to our founding story.

 It wasn’t long before we had customer requests for more options.
 So, we collaborated with sound designer Mikey Maleki to create new tracks.
 We drew inspiration from a wide range of musical and sonic ideas, including the diverse environmental soundscapes of Northern California and the gentle tones of Japanese ambient music.
 We pulled from the grooving rhythms and funky budget synths of disco music, the dusty drums and mellow electric pianos of lo-fi house music, and the feel-good bossa vibes of ’60s Italian lounge music.

-‘The new huddles beats are a thoughtful and nice touch to one of my team’s favourite Slack features.’
+“The new huddles beats are a thoughtful and nice touch to one of my team’s favorite Slack features.”

 The resulting huddles jukebox offers an array of tunes for every moment and mood: